 How Does Cohabitation Affect the Terms of a Divorce?

 The purpose of filing for divorce is to allow spouses to end the part of their lives as a couple and move forward on their own.
 In order to do so, many divorce decrees include terms for the distribution of property, child custody, child support, and alimony.
 However, once a former spouse moves on and begins a relationship with another person it has the potential to affect the terms of the finalized divorce agreement.
 In particular, it could ultimately terminate one spouse’s obligation to pay alimony to the other.
-If you would like to speak with an experienced Florida divorce attorney about whether cohabitation is affecting your case, call or contact the law office of Blair H. Chan, III in Tampa today for a free consultation.
+If you would like to speak with an experienced Florida divorce attorney about whether cohabitation is affecting your case, call or contact the law office of Blair H. Chan, III in Tampa today for an initial consultation.

 What is Cohabitation?